Prevent Mud Fever with 5 Easy Ideas

 See some more photos and details about EPD here.

 - Mud carries bacteria and moisture to your horse’s lower legs.
-Then the mud rudely creates a sticky barrier to trap it all.
+Then, the mud rudely creates a sticky barrier to trap all the irritation against your horse’s skin.
 Do what you can to minimize the mud.

 Drainage is vital

-- There are many ways to create drainage, including using hills, digging little ditches, adding french drains, and screaming into the void.
+- There are many ways to create drainage, including using hills, digging little ditches, adding French drains, and screaming into the void, which helps keep the turnout less muddy.

 This tractor is making a small trench outside of a barn aisle for drainage.